Kalan-Lab/Ancestral_BGC_Exansions_Study/README.md

 Code and datasets for analyses featured in Salamzade, Kalan, and Currie, 2024.

-*Note, names of files/paths in the repor or in scripts/files were occassionally changed to be more interpretable for viewers of this git repository.*
+*Note, names of files/paths in the repo or in scripts/files were occassionally changed to be more interpretable for viewers of this git repository.*

 ## Directory stucture: